Toyota Land Cruiser Insurance Rates

 Rates are averaged for all Toyota Land Cruiser models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Toyota Land Cruiser Insurance
+How to Find Cheaper Toyota Land Cruiser Insurance

-Getting lower rates on auto insurance consists of being a low-risk driver, having a good credit history, not filing small claims, and maximizing policy discounts.
-Set aside time to shop around every other policy renewal by getting quotes from direct insurance companies like Progressive and GEICO, and also from several local insurance agents.
+Getting lower rates on auto insurance not only requires being a safe and courteous driver, but also having a good credit history, being claim-free, and qualifying for all possible discounts.
+Set aside time to shop around at least once a year by obtaining price quotes from direct car insurance companies like Progressive and GEICO, and also from insurance agencies where you live.

-The items below are a quick rundown of the ideas that were raised in the charts and tables above.
+Below is a condensed summary of the primary concepts that were raised in the charts and tables above.

 - Increasing physical damage deductibles can save around $575 each year